-They may affect the victim physically as well as mentally, and the effects can be long-lasting or permanent.
+By definition, a traumatic brain injury is an intracranial injury affecting the brain caused by an outside force, which can cause a closed or penetrating wound.
+TBIs may affect the victim physically as well as mentally, and the effects can be long-lasting or permanent.
 It affects the victims psyche, personality, and more.
 Traumatic brain injuries can be mild or very severe, resulting in a range of symptoms of brain damage.
 A traumatic brain injury could even cause death.

 Traumatic brain injuries may occur as a result of various accidents.
 Auto accidents, falls, penetrating injuries to the head, assault, and other accidents which involve a blow to the head are common causes of traumatic brain injuries.
 This type of brain injury sometimes occurs in sports accidents, and military personnel may suffer a traumatic brain injury as the result of an explosion.

-What is the Anatomy Of A Brain Injury?
+What is the Anatomy of a Brain Injury?

 The brain is several pounds of a jelly-like substance containing millions of microscopic fibers suspended in cerebrospinal fluid.
 The brain works by sending neuro-chemical signals across axonal-dendric connections known as synapses.
 When brain tissue is disturbed in an injury, these axonal-dendric connections can be disturbed or broken.